Fios-Quest/YouTube-Scripts/src/space/hof.md

 Using this older method causes all sorts of problems with lifetimes.

-So actually, you'll almost always see an explicit move with closures that return an async block...
+So actually, you'll almost always see an explicit move with closures that return an async block making the closure an `FnOnce` that happens to return a Future.

-Maybe multiple times...
+One day Rust may introduce even more closure types.

+One that I'm personally excited by is that Rust contributors have been thinking how to add generator functions which implies both generator closures and async generator closures.

 Summary
 -------